-Using doxorubicin may increase your risk of developing a bone marrow disease or other types of cancer, such as leukemia.
+Using Adriamycin may increase your risk of developing a bone marrow disease or other types of leukemia later in life.
 Ask your doctor about your specific risk.

-Doxorubicin is injected into a vein through an IV.
+Adriamycin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 If any of this medication accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Doxorubicin can lower blood cells that help your body fight infections and help your blood to clot.
+Adriamycin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your doxorubicin injection.
+Call your doctor for instructions if you miss an appointment for your Adriamycin.

 What happens if I overdose?